The Best UX Portfolio Website Builders Cover Image

 © WordPress, Fair Use

-WordPress is a good choice for beginners as it helps build a personal website.
-The best part about WordPress is that you don't need a plan at all.
-You can upgrade to a paid plan for a unique URL.
-The platform suggests themes during signup to align with your website's purpose.
-Also, WordPress is available for anyone to install for free on their own website.
+WordPress is a good, solid choice for beginners as it helps them build a personal website, and what is maybe the best part about this well-known brand is that you don’t need a plan at all for it.
+With that said, you can upgrade to a paid plan for a unique URL.
+As you go through the sign-up process, the platform suggests themes for you to align with your website’s purpose.
+What’s more, WordPress is avaliable for anyone to install for free on their own website as well.

-Creating UX case studies is straightforward with WordPress's intuitive editor, which provides a live preview.
-The editor also supports various "blocks" for adding elements like headings, images, and tables.
-This makes WordPress a versatile option for designers.
+UX case studies are seriously important for a designer’s portfolio, and they’re nice and straightforward to create with WordPress’s intuitive editor—which gives you a live preview and supports various "blocks" for adding elements like headings, images, and tables; a nifty point that makes WordPress a versatile pick for designers of all types.

 Main Features